 Issues regarding student conduct and student rights and responsibilities are discussed in the Rose State College Student Handbook.
 The Student Handbook is published annually by Student Affairs and contains the Student Code of Conduct and the Sexual Misconduct, Sex Discrimination, and Unlawful Harassment policy for students.
 The Student Handbook can be viewed at www.rose.edu.
-For questions regarding student conduct, please contact the Student Conduct Officer at (405) 736-0355.
+For questions regarding student conduct, please contact the Director of Service Learning & Student Conduct at (405) 736-0355.